Stub-tailed Antbird

 Interesting Facts About the Stub-tailed Antbird

-• 2Despite its secretive nature, the Stub-tailed Antbird plays a crucial role in its ecosystem by controlling insect populations.
+• 6The Stub-tailed Antbird plays a role in controlling insect populations, contributing to forest health.

 Stub-tailed Antbird Conservation Status